LTUC/amman-dotnet-401d2/Curriculum/Class02/lab/README.md

 =====================================

 ## To Submit this Assignment
-- Create a new repo on your personal GitHub account
+- Create a new repository on your personal GitHub account
 - Name your repo `Lab##-TITLE`
 - Create a branch named `NAME-LAB##`
 - Write your code
 - Commit often
 - Push to your repository
 - Create a pull request from your branch back your `master` branch.
-- Submit a link to your PR in canvas
+- Submit a link to your PR in Canvas
 - Merge your PR back into master
 - In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
 - Include a `README.md` (contents described below)